Sustainable Gaps

 SOP

-When a provider is out, the office knows who reviews messages, who calls back, and what record proves the loop closed.
+When a provider is out, the office knows who reviews messages, who calls back, and what record shows the loop closed.

 Why it matters: It turns tribal memory into a usable standard.